-15 Valentine's Day Ideas for Your School and Ministry
+15 Valentine’s Day Ideas for homeschooled kids

-Valentine’s ideas for History and Geography
+Valentine’s Day ideas for homeschool History and Geography

 1. Did you know the original St. Valentine was said to be a Christian martyr?
 Noting that there are a few different versions of the St. Valentine’s legend, have your middle/high schooler research and create a short oral report about St. Valentine’s life and death and present it to your family.